 New Immigrant: 'Immigrant' refers to a person who is or has ever been a landed immigrant or permanent resident in Canada.
 In the BC Community Health Profiles 'new immigrants' are individuals who, at the time of the National Household Survey (2011), had immigrated to Canada within the past five years (2006 to 2011).
 Physically active: The School Satisfaction Survey reports physical activity differently for younger students than older students to reflect the different requirements outlined in the Ministry of Education's Daily Physical Activity initiative.
 Students in grades 3/4 and 7 are physically active if they exercised or participated in physical activity in school for at least 30 minutes every day for the last five school days.
-Students in grade 10 and 12 are physically active if they exercised or participated in the past seven days.
+Students in grade 10 and 12 are physically active if they exercised or participated in physical activity for more than 150 minutes in the past seven days.